root-project/root/README/ReleaseNotes/v624/index.md

 ## Build, Configuration and Testing Infrastructure

 - a new cmake variable, `CMAKE_INSTALL_PYTHONDIR`, has been added: it allows customization of the installation directory of ROOT's python modules
+- The developer build option `asserts` is introduced to enable/disable asserts via the `NDEBUG` C/CXX flag.
+Asserts are always enabled for `CMAKE_BUILD_TYPE=Debug` and `dev=ON`.
+The previous behavior of the builds set via the `CMAKE_BUILD_TYPE` variable has not changed.

 ## PyROOT